 This course reviews variables that enter the equation of sports performance and considers how to modify the ways they affect performance.
 It reviews how social interchange affects sport and alters the experience of sporting.
-Prerequisites: A grade of C- or higher in PSY 101, or permission of the instructor.
+Prerequisites: A grade of C or higher in PSY 101.